Car Accident Treatment

 Trigger points are areas of congestion within the muscle where toxins accumulate.
 These toxins can irritate the nerve endings within the muscle and produce pain.
-This whiplash pain can occur in the muscle itself or can be referred pain (perceived in other areas of the body).
+This whiplash pain can occur in the muscle itself or can be expressed as referred pain (perceived in other areas of the body).

 The muscle can also send abnormal neurological signals into the nervous system, which can then cause disruption of the ability of the nervous system to properly regulate muscles in other parts of the body, leading to the development of faulty movement patterns.